 Hinges and strike plates aren’t the first things that come to mind when considering their front door security.
 However, they play an extremely important role in maintaining the integrity of the front door and they offer a great opportunity to reinforce that door.
 This can be done by changing the hinges or strike plate out with stronger material like nickel or stainless steel.
 Another great way to improve the security is to replace the short screws with longer, preferably 3” screws.
 This secures the hinges and strike plate to the frame and the door, making it extremely difficult to kick down.

 Naturally, the weakest point of any front entrance is the glass.
 You can’t put a fist or a rock through the door itself but a window creates opportunities for criminals to access the inside.
 To reinforce the windows, you can install a security film that increases the strength of the windows.
 These products look like sheets of plexiglass and are adhered to the interior, making it almost impossible for a criminal to break the glass and gain entry.
+If you are having new windows fitted, there are many UK uPVC window manufacturers that will add the film to your windows before installation.
+This way you know it has been applied correctly and save you the work of doing it yourself!

 Not all doors are created equal!
 If you are unsure, take a moment to inspect and feel an interior bathroom door compared to an exterior home door.
 One is far more solid.
 Exterior doors should always be solid core doors, at a minimum.
 There are options for steel and composite materials as well.
 If your door is old and is damaged from the weather or age, you may want to consider replacing it.
 The best locks and hinges won’t help if an intruder can break right through the door itself.
 The investment in a secure and solid front door is well worth it.